Updated on June 14, 2025

 - You are at least 18 years old and actively engaged in agriculture.

-What do you need to apply Kisan Credit Card?
+What do you need to apply for a Kisan Credit Card?

 You don’t need to collect a pile of papers to apply.
 Just a few key documents are enough.
 This helps banks process your loan faster.